wp-plugins/rss-post-importer/readme.txt

 == Description ==

-**This is the Best WordPress Plugin for Syndicating, Importing, Merging and Displaying Full Text RSS and Atom feeds on your WordPress Blog.**
+**This is the Best WordPress Plugin for Syndicating, Importing, Curating, Merging and Displaying Full Text RSS and Atom feeds on your WordPress Blog.**